waqeem1203/gcp-data-engineering/Moving Data from Cloud Storage to BigQuery using Cloud Functions.md

 ![image](https://user-images.githubusercontent.com/50084105/234116518-356a0163-5268-4efe-bbe2-3ae2091f69ca.png)

 Run the code below to upload a parquet file to your cloud storage bucket.
+You will need a service account and download the [keys](https://github.com/waqeem1203/gcp-data-engineering/blob/main/Create%20a%20Service%20Account.md) to run this script.

 ```
 from google.cloud import storage